-Moreover, the elimination of Commonwealth preferences once the United Kingdom applies the CCT will be made easier by the results of the Kennedy Round.
+Moreover, the elimination of Commonwealth preferences once the United Kingdom applies the common customs tariff will be made easier by the results of the Kennedy Round.

-In these circumstances, the removal of

-Commonwealth preferences should not present insurmountable difficulties if it takes place progressively over a transitional period and so enables the necessary adjustments to be made.
+In these circumstances, the removal of Commonwealth preferences should not present insurmountable difficulties if it takes place progressively over a transitional period and so enables the necessary adjustments to be made.